 Good company in a journey makes the way seem shorter. — Izaak Walton

 This day’s challenge is to figure out how to deactivate or neutralize anxieties that were identified the other day.
 An ordeal can show us important observations.
 While I was was trying to mind my job one day, my heart feeling like it was frying in a skillet, I remembered an article that I had read.
 That people who were mindful of their breathing during tough times were found to have more complex brains.
-I noticed I was not breathing and my focus switched to take a slow deep breath and it felt so awesome.
+I noticed I was not breathing and my focus switched to take a slow deep breath and feeling my lungs stretch as I fill them with air.
 I could literally feel the pain dissolving from my chest.